CQCL/pytket-dqc/README.md

 ### [KaHyPar (with Python interface)](https://github.com/kahypar/kahypar)

-This is required for the hypergraph partioning methods used in `pytket-dqc`.
+This is required for the hypergraph partitioning methods used in `pytket-dqc`.
+Note that continuous integration tests are run with v1.3.2, released with [this commit](https://github.com/kahypar/kahypar/releases/tag/1.3.2) and we recommend you use that version.

 We use an experimental feature from KaHyPar that let us select a different maximum weight for each block of the partition (i.e. a different qubit capacity for each server).